-Although net Plan assets grew during the year, net Plan assets available for Plan benefits continue to be less than the actuarial present value of accumulated Plan benefits as of January 1, 2020.
+Although net Plan assets grew during the year, net Plan assets available for Plan benefits continue to be less than the actuarial present value of accumulated Plan benefits as of January 1, 2021.
 Based on the April 18, 2014 conditional approval by the Internal Revenue Service (IRS), all existing amortization bases in the Plan's funding standard account as of January 1, 2013 were combined into one base and the resulting amortization period for that single base was extended to 10 years.
 Approval applies as long as at a minimum, beginning with the January 1, 2013 calendar year, \$30,000,000 is remitted.
 The \$30,000,000 calendar year minimum applies for each succeeding calendar year until the Plan is fully funded based upon the requirements of the Pension Protection Act of 2006 (PPA).
+In 2021, the funded status of the plan increased and the \$30,000,000 minimum will no longer apply.
 In addition, on April 8, 2014, President Obama signed H.R.
 4275 into law, a relief package unanimously passed by Congress that gives NGSCRP the flexibility to adopt the Pension Protection Act (PPA) funding requirements immediately or not at all.
 NGSCRP has elected to adopt this relief and not be subject to PPA.
-In September 2020, the National Board of Girl Scouts of the USA approved to lower the contributions from \$30 million for calendar years 2021 and 2022 to \$26 million starting in calendar year 2023 until the Plan is fully funded based upon the requirements of the Pension Protection Act of 2006 (PPA).
-Aggregate annual contributions made in fiscal years 2019 and 2020 were \$32.2 million and \$32.2 million, respectively.
-Aggregate contributions to be made in fiscal 2021 are expected to be \$32.2 million.
+In September 2020, the National Board of Girl Scouts of the USA approved to lower the contributions from \$30 million to \$26 million starting in calendar year 2023 until the Plan is fully funded on a market basis.
+Aggregate annual contributions made in fiscal years 2020 and 2021 were \$32.2 million and \$32.9 million, respectively.
+Aggregate contributions to be made in fiscal 2022 are expected to be \$32.2 million.